Holly’s Do’s and Don’ts for Disneyland

 If you’ve reached a plane of enlightenment and are no longer concerned with the status of your physical appearance, you may also judge fellow line-waiters on the stupidity of their conversations or their line etiquette.
 For example, you might judge whether parents punish their children for holding up the line, or you might judge millennials who allow their friends to cut in line with them.
-The important part is to first determine the particular neurosis your own parents or culture have instilled in you and use this as a guide to judge the moral character of everyone around you.
+The important part is to first determine the particular neurosis your own parents have instilled in you and use this as a guide to judge the moral character of everyone around you.

 9. Do pause to inventory your life while waiting in extremely long lines.

 If this concept is unfamiliar to you, allow me to explain: While judging others in line on my recent visit, I became painfully aware that any fleeting sense of superiority I felt while watching the morbidly obese woman with the Tinkerbell tattoo waddle up to the frozen lemonade stand was swept away by watching the Adriana Lima lookalike make the Minnie Mouse-ear headband work for her.
 When I constantly judge myself against others, my self esteem tends to dip and rise like a yo-yo, and the longer I let the judging and the yo-yoing proceed, the emptier I feel.

 Disneyland is a big place, and as easy as it is to become physically lost, it’s equally easy to become mentally lost.